catseye/Castile/README.md

 with a null value.

-Union types can also encourage the programmer follow a [Parse, don't validate][] approach.
-In the above, `cons` will never return a `void`, and `max` is not defined on empty lists.
+Union types can also encourage the programmer follow a [Parse, don't validate][] approach (which, despite the impression you might get from reading that article, is not restricted to Haskell or even to functional programming).
+In the above code, `cons` will never return a `void`, and `max` is not defined on empty lists.
 So ideally, we'd like to tighten their types to exclude those.
 And we can:

     ...